(855) 575-6376

 Standard Treatment Coverage for Asbestos-Related Diseases

-Insurance companies classify treatments as experimental when they lack FDA approval for the specific condition being treated or have not accumulated sufficient clinical evidence demonstrating safety and effectiveness.
-This classification extends to novel therapies, new drug combinations, innovative surgical techniques, and treatments still undergoing clinical trials.
-The experimental designation creates coverage barriers regardless of promising research results or physician recommendations.
+Insurance companies generally classify a treatment as experimental when it lacks FDA approval for the specific condition being treated, or when it has not yet accumulated enough clinical evidence to demonstrate safety and effectiveness.
+This label can apply to novel therapies, new drug combinations, innovative surgical techniques, and treatments still moving through clinical trials, regardless of how promising the early research looks or what a treating oncologist recommends.
+Because insurers retain significant discretion over these classifications, two similar treatments can sometimes receive very different coverage decisions.

-• Clinical trial phases: Early-phase trials testing new treatments face higher denial rates than late-phase trials nearing FDA approval
+• Early-phase clinical trials: Trials in their earliest stages typically face higher denial rates than late-stage trials nearing FDA approval.

-• Off-label medication use: FDA-approved drugs used for conditions beyond their approved indications often receive experimental classification
+• Off-label medication use: FDA-approved drugs used for a condition beyond their approved indication are often reclassified as experimental.

-• Emerging immunotherapies: Novel immunotherapy treatments advancing cancer care frequently face coverage restrictions until establishing broader evidence bases
+• Emerging immunotherapies: Newer immunotherapy approaches frequently face coverage restrictions until a broader body of evidence supports their use.

 Clinical Trial Cost Coverage Under Federal Law

-The Affordable Care Act established protections requiring health insurance plans to cover routine patient care costs for approved clinical trials.
-These protections apply to federally funded trials and trials seeking FDA approval for new treatments.
-Routine costs include standard cancer treatments, doctor visits, hospital stays, imaging tests, and laboratory work that patients would receive regardless of trial participation.
+The Affordable Care Act requires most health insurance plans to cover the routine patient care costs associated with approved clinical trials for cancer and other life-threatening conditions.
+This protection applies to federally funded trials and to trials seeking FDA approval for a new treatment.
+Routine costs include the standard cancer care a patient would receive regardless of trial participation, such as doctor visits, hospital stays, imaging, and laboratory work.

 What Clinical Trial Costs Insurance Covers

-Insurance must pay for services considered part of standard cancer care even when delivered within a clinical trial setting.
-This includes chemotherapy administration, radiation therapy, surgical procedures, diagnostic tests, and treatment of side effects.
-Plans cannot deny coverage or impose additional costs solely because patients participate in trials meeting federal approval criteria.
+Insurance must pay for services considered part of standard cancer care, even when they are delivered inside a clinical trial.
+This includes chemotherapy administration, radiation therapy, surgical procedures, diagnostic testing, and management of side effects.
+A plan cannot deny coverage or add extra costs solely because a patient is enrolled in a trial that meets federal approval criteria.

 Research Costs Not Covered by Insurance

-Trial sponsors typically cover research-specific expenses including investigational drugs, extra tests conducted solely for research purposes, and additional doctor visits beyond standard care requirements.
-Insurance companies retain authority to deny coverage for treatments delivered by out-of-network providers or facilities not included in their approved networks.
-Patients may face higher out-of-pocket costs when trial locations require travel to specialized centers.
+Trial sponsors typically cover the research-specific expenses connected to a study, including investigational drugs, extra tests conducted only for research purposes, and additional visits beyond standard care requirements.
+Insurance companies can still deny coverage for care delivered by out-of-network providers or facilities outside their approved network, and patients may face higher out-of-pocket costs when a trial requires travel to a specialized treatment center.
+Many mesothelioma clinical trials take place at cancer centers affiliated with the National Cancer Institute or major academic medical centers, so patients living outside a major metropolitan area often factor travel costs into their decision about whether to enroll.

 Strategies for Securing Coverage or Alternative Funding